Khyojung/Khyojung.github.io/_featured_categories/study.md

 layout: list

 # The title of the tag's page.
-title: Study
+title: Page

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: study
+slug: project

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
   Deep Learning 공부 기록용

 # (Optional) You can disable grouping posts by date.
-# no_groups: true
+no_groups: true

 # Exclude this example category from the sitemap.
 # DON'T USE THIS SETTING IN YOUR CATEGORIES!